Zero-Shot Imitating Collaborative Manipulation Plans from YouTube Cooking Videos: SYSTEM ARCHITECTURE

-\textbf{Transfer Actions.} We treat transfer actions separately from the other individual actions, since they occur when an object is moved from one container to the next and thus require tracking an object's association temporally.
-These actions are critical in keeping track of the location of the food in the cooking task. ~\\ \textbf{Collaborative Actions.} Following previous work~\cite{hejia_isrr19}, we detect a collaboration: (1) when two persons grasp the same object, or (2) the object grasped by one person is used as a tool to manipulate an object grasped by another person.
+\textit{Transfer Actions.} We treat transfer actions separately from the other individual actions, since they occur when an object is moved from one container to the next and thus require tracking an object's association temporally.
+These actions are critical in keeping track of the location of the food in the cooking task.

+\textit{Collaborative Actions.} We detect a collaboration: (1) when two persons grasp the same object, or (2) the object grasped by one person is used as a tool to manipulate an object grasped by another person.
 In case (1), we check over time which hands grasp the object and detect a \textit{handover} if the person grasping the object changes.
-Otherwise, we detect a \textit{holding} action, for instance when one person assists the other person stirring a pot by holding the pot as well.
+Otherwise, we detect a \textit{holding} action, for instance when one person assists the other person stirring a pot by holding the pot as well. {